math-comp/Abel/README.md

 ## With nix.

 1. Install nix:
-   - To install it on a single-user unix system where you have `sudo` rights, just type:
+ - To install it on a single-user unix system where you have admin rights, just type:
      > sh <(curl https://nixos.org/nix/install)

       You should run this under your usual user account, not as root.
 The script will invoke `sudo` as needed.

-      For other  configurations or for nix uninstallation, go to the [appropriate section of the nix manual](https://nixos.org/nix/manual/#ch-installing-binary).
+      For other configurations (in particluar if multiple users share the machine) or for nix uninstallation, go to the [appropriate section of the nix manual](https://nixos.org/nix/manual/#ch-installing-binary).

-   - Run the nix installer, which will set `nix` environment variables, by typing:
-     > . $HOME/.nix-profile/etc/profile.d/nix.sh

-     The nix installer will automatically update your `.profile`, but **you need to log out and in again** for your shell to take this change into account.
-If you have an custom shell startup sequence, make sure that this script is executed at some point.

-Once you logged out and in again, go to step 2.
+  - You need to **log out of your desktop session and log in again** before you proceed to step 2.

+  - Step 1. need never be repeated again on this machine.

 2. In order to open a shell with the right work environment, simply type in a **new terminal from the root of the repository**: